USFWS/migbirdHIP/README.md

 - `correct` systematically fixes erroneous values
 - Error visualization with `errorPlot_dl`, `errorPlot_fields`, and
   `errorPlot_states`
-- Exploration of specific errors with `youthHunters` and `outOfStateHunters`
 - Detailed error reporting with `errorTable`, `pullErrors`, and `redFlags`
 - Automated report writing with `writeReport`